Kurento/kurento/source/user/faq.rst

 The STUN server uses a single port for client connections (3478 by default), so this port should be opened up for the public in the server's network configuration or *Security Group*.
 If using TURN relay, then the whole range of TURN ports (49152 to 65535 by default) should be opened up too, besides the client port.
 Depending on the features of the STUN/TURN server, these might be only UDP or both UDP and TCP ports.
 For example, *Coturn* uses both UDP and TCP in its default configuration.

-If you are installing Kurento in a NAT environment (e.g. if your media server is behind a NAT firewall), you also need to configure an external STUN server, in ``/etc/kurento/modules/kurento/WebRtcEndpoint.conf.ini``.
-Similarly, all browser clients that are behind a NAT need to use the STUN server through the *iceServers* field of the `RTCPeerConnection constructor <https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection>`__.
+If Kurento is behind a NAT (e.g. if your media server is protected by a NAT firewall) you must provide it with your STUN or TURN server settings.
+Check :ref:`STUN/TURN Server Configuration <configuration-stun-turn>` for ways to configure this in Kurento.
+Do the same also for any WebRTC clients (like web browsers, through the *iceServers* field of the `RTCPeerConnection constructor <https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection>`__).

 **Example:**

-Kurento Media Server and its Application Server are running in a cloud machine **without any NAT** or port restriction on incoming connections, while a browser client runs from a possibly restricted :term:`NAT` network that forbids incoming connections on any port that hasn't been "opened" in advance
+Kurento Media Server and its Application Server are running in a cloud machine **without any NAT** or port restriction on incoming connections, while a browser client runs from a possibly restricted :term:`NAT` network that forbids incoming connections on any port that hasn't been "opened" in advance.

-The browser client may communicate with the Application Server for signaling purposes, but at the end of the day the bulk of the audio/video RTP transmission is done between the WebRTC engines of the browser and KMS.
+The browser client may communicate with the Application Server for signaling purposes, but at the end of the day the bulk of the audio/video RTP transmission is done between the WebRTC engines of the browser and Kurento.

 .. figure:: /images/faq-stun-1.png
    :align:  center
    :alt:    NAT client without STUN

-In scenarios like this, the client is able to send data to KMS because its NAT will allow outgoing packets.
-However, KMS will *not* be able to send data to the client, because the client's NAT is closed for incoming packets.
+In scenarios like this, the client is able to send data to Kurento because its NAT will allow outgoing packets.
+However, Kurento will *not* be able to send data to the client, because the client's NAT is closed for incoming packets.
 This is solved by configuring the client to use a STUN server; this server will be used by the client's browser to open the appropriate ports in its own NAT.
-After this operation, the client is now able to receive audio/video streams from KMS:
+After this operation, the client is now able to receive audio/video streams from Kurento:

 .. figure:: /images/faq-stun-2.png
    :align:  center